javbotero/Outer-Coast/_includes/overview.md

 <br>
 <br>

-Big Thanks to all of the organizations who have sponsored the 2019 Summer Seminar!
+Big thanks to all of the organizations who have sponsored the 2019 Summer Seminar!

 <!-- This inserts the sponsor images -->
 {% include sponsorphotos.html %}